openwebdocs/owd-website/pages/content/posts/web-api-page-titles/index.md

 ![screenshot of new title for Response.error()](response-error-new.png)

-This is especially important, now we are seeing static and instance members of Web/API interfaces [with the same names](https://github.com/whatwg/fetch/pull/1392).
+This is increasingly important now that we are seeing static and instance members of Web/API interfaces [with the same names](https://github.com/whatwg/fetch/pull/1392).

 ## Page titles and page types